Before you can run a data deployment, you must manually enable Gearset's data loader.

 Running a data deployment in Gearset is a quick and simple process:

-- You can also deploy data to and from Salesforce DX scratch orgs.
+You can also deploy data to and from Salesforce DX scratch orgs.
 To find out how to configure and create scratch orgs within Gearset, see our support guide.
 However you will not be able to select a delegated org for deploying data.

 Gearset will now perform a Salesforce